kubeshop/botkube/docs/investigation/2022-06-15-cfg-syntax-issues.md

 ### Ideas

 1. Extract `settings.kubectl` to `executors[].kubectl`.
 In the future we will add more executors there, e.g. `helm`, `istioctl` etc.
-2. Nest `resources` under `notifiers[].kubernetes.events`.
+2. Nest `resources` under `notifiers[].kubernetes.resources`.
 In the future we will add more platforms that will send events, e.g. Sysdig, KubePug, etc.

 #### Extracted configuration